anders-biostat/linked-charts/docs/rlc/api.md

 You can read more about different properties [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

-* `x, y`- vector of x and y coordinates of the points.
+*   `x, y` - vector of x and y coordinates of the points.

-* `size`- sizes of the points.
+*   `size` - sizes of the points.
 Default size is 6.

-* `opacity`- opacity of each point in the range from 0 to 1.
+*   `opacity` - a vector of opacity values for each point in the range from 0 to 1.

-* `label`- vector of text labels for each point (labels by default are shown, when mouse hovers over a point).
+*   `label` - vector of text labels for each point (labels by default are shown, when mouse hovers over a point).

-* `valueAxis`- (for`lc_beeswarm`only) defines axis with values that willnot be changed.
-Must be`"x"`or`"y"`(default).
+*   `valueAxis` - (for `lc_beeswarm` only) defines axis with values that will not be changed.
+Must be `"x"` or `"y"` (default).

+*   `informText` - text that appears when the mouse cursor moves over an element.
+Unlike `label` , completely overwrites the tooltip content with a custom HTML code.
+Must be a vector of characters (HTML code for each element).

  Colour and shape settings

-* `colour`- colour of the points.
-Must be a colour name or hexadecimal code.
+*   `colour` - colour of the points.
+Must be a colour name or a hexadecimal code.

-* `colourValue`- grouping values for different colours.
+*   `colourValue` - grouping values for different colours.
 Can be numbers or characters.

-* `colourDomain`- vector of all possible values for discrete colour scalesor range of all possible colour values for the continuous ones.
+*   `colourDomain` - a vector of all possible values for discrete colour scales or a range of all possible colour values for the continuous ones.

-* `palette`- vector of colours to construct the colour scale.
+*   `palette` - a vector of colours to construct the colour scale.

-* `colourLegendTitle`- title for the colour legend.
+*   `colourLegendTitle` - a title for the colour legend.

-* `addColourScaleToLegend`- whether or not to show colour legend for the current layer.
+*   `addColourScaleToLegend` - whether or not to show the colour legend for the current layer.

-* `globalColourScale`- whether or not to use one colour scale for all the layers.
+*   `globalColourScale` - whether or not to use one colour scale for all the layers.

-* `symbol`- shape of each point.
-Must be one of`"Circle"`,`"Cross"`,`"Diamond"`,`"Square"`,`"Star"`,`"Triangle"`,`"Wye"`.
+*   `symbol` - shape of each point.
+Must be one of `"Circle"` , `"Cross"` , `"Diamond"` , `"Square"` , `"Star"` , `"Triangle"` , `"Wye"` .

-* `symbolValue`- grouping values for different symbols.
+*   `symbolValue` - grouping values for different symbols.

-* `symbolLegendTitle`- title for the symbol value.
+*   `symbolLegendTitle` - a title for the symbol value.

-* `stroke`- stroke colour for each element.
-Must be a colour name or hexadecimal code.
+*   `stroke` - stroke colour for each element.
+Must be a colour name or a hexadecimal code.

-* `strokeWidth`- width of the strokes for each point.
+*   `strokeWidth` - width of the strokes for each point.

  Axes settings

-* `logScaleX, logScaleY`- a base of logarithm for logarithmic scale transformation.If 0 or`FALSE`no transformation will be performed.
+*   `logScaleX, logScaleY` - a base of logarithm for logarithmic scale transformation.
+If 0 or `FALSE` no transformation will be performed.

-* `jitterX, jitterY`- amount of random variation to be added to the position of thepoints along one of the axes.
+*   `jitterX, jitterY` - amount of random variation to be added to the position of the points along one of the axes.
 0 means no variation.
-1 stands for distance between`x`and`x + 1`for linear scale,`x`and`b*x`for logarithmic scale (`b`is a baseof the logarithm), or between neighbouring ticks for categorical scale.
+1 stands for distance between `x` and `x + 1` for linear scale, `x` and `b*x` for logarithmic scale ( `b` is a base of the logarithm), or between neighbouring ticks for categorical scale.

-* `shiftX, shiftY`- shift for each point from its original position along one of theaxes.
+*   `shiftX, shiftY` - shift for each point from its original position along one of the axes.
 0 means no shift.
-1 stands for distance between`x`and`x + 1`for linear scale,`x`and`b*x`for logarithmic scale (`b`is a baseof the logarithm), or between neighbouring ticks for categorical scale.
+1 stands for distance between `x` and `x + 1` for linear scale, `x` and `b*x` for logarithmic scale ( `b` is a base of the logarithm), or between neighbouring ticks for categorical scale.

-* `layerDomainX, layerDomainY`- default axes ranges for the given layer.
+*   `layerDomainX, layerDomainY` - default axes ranges for the given layer.

-* `domainX, domainY`- default axes ranges for the entire chart.
-If not defined,is automatically set to include all layer domains.
+*   `domainX, domainY` - default axes ranges for the entire chart.
+If not defined, it is automatically set to include all layer domains.

-* `contScaleX, contScaleY`- whether or not the axis should be continuous.
+*   `contScaleX, contScaleY` - whether or not the axis should be continuous.

-* `aspectRatio`- aspect ratio.
+*   `aspectRatio` - an aspect ratio for the chart.

-* `axisTitleX, axisTitleY`- axes titles.
+*   `axisTitleX, axisTitleY` - axis titles.

-* `axisTitlePosX, axisTitlePosY`- position of axes titles.
-For each axis one can specify title positionacross or along the corresponding axis.
-Possible options are`"up"`(for title inside the plotting area)or`"down"`(outside the plotting area, under the axis), and`"start"`,`"middle"`,`"end"`.
-This property must be a string with one or two of the aforementioned options(e.g.`"middle down"`,`"start"`, etc.).
+*   `axisTitlePosX, axisTitlePosY` - positions of the axis titles.
+For each axis, one can specify a title position across or along the corresponding axis.
+Possible options are `"up"` (for title inside the plotting area) or `"down"` (outside the plotting area, under the axis), and `"start"` , `"middle"` , `"end"` .
+This property must be a string with one or two of the aforementioned options (e.g. `"middle down"` , `"start"` , etc.).

-* `ticksRotateX, ticksRotateY`- angle by which to rotate ticks (in degrees).
-Must be between0 (horizontal ticks, default) and 90 (vertical ticks).
+*   `ticksRotateX, ticksRotateY` - angles by which to rotate ticks (in degrees).
+Must be between 0 (horizontal ticks, default) and 90 (vertical ticks).

-* `ticksX, ticksY`- set of ticks for the axes.
+*   `ticksX, ticksY` - sets of ticks for the axes.

  Interactivity settings

-* `on_click`- function, to be called, when one of the points is clicked.
-Gets anindex of the clicked point as an argument.
+*   `on_click` - a function, to be called when one of the points is clicked.
+Gets an index of the clicked point as an argument.

-* `on_clickPosition`- function, to be called, when any point of the chart is clicked.
-Unlike`on_click`which is called only when an element of the chart (point, line, etc.) is clicked, thisfunction reacts to any click on the chart.
-As an argument it receives a vector of x and y coordinates ofthe click (based on the current axes scales).
-If one of the axes is categorical, then the function willget the closest tick to the clicked position.
+*   `on_clickPosition` - a function, to be called when any point of the chart is clicked.
+Unlike `on_click` , which is called only when an element of the chart (point, line, etc.) is clicked, this function reacts to any click on the chart.
+As an argument, it receives a vector of x and y coordinates of the click (based on the current axes scales).
+If one of the axes is categorical, the function will get the closest tick to the clicked position.

-* `on_mouseover`- function, to be called, when mouse hovers over one of the points.Gets an index of the clicked point as an argument.
+*   `on_mouseover` - a function, to be called when the mouse hovers over one of the points.
+Gets an index of the clicked point as an argument.

-* `on_mouseout`- function, to be called, when mouse moves out of one of the points.
+*   `on_mouseout` - a function, to be called when the mouse moves out of one of the points.

-* `on_marked`- function, to be called, when any of the points are selected (marked)or deselected.
-Use[`getMarked`](#getmarked)function to get the IDs of the currently marked points.
-To mark points,select them with your mouse while holding theShiftkey.
+*   `on_marked` - a function, to be called when any of the points are selected (marked) or deselected.
+Use [`getMarked`](#getmarked) function to get the IDs of the currently marked points.
+To mark points, select them with your mouse while holding the Shift key.

+ Legend settings

+*   `legend_width` - width of the legend in pixels.
+The default value is 200.

+*   `legend_height` - height of the legend in pixels.
+By default, it is equal to the height of the chart.

+*   `legend_sampleHeight` - height of a single key of the legend in pixels.
+The default value is 20.

+*   `legend_ncol` - number of columns to order several legends.
+By default, this is defined from the number of legends to reach close to a square shape.

+*   `legend_container` - a DOM element of the web page where to place the legend.
+By default, the legend is positioned to the right from the chart in a table cell specifically made for it.
+This should be a valid CSS selector.
+If the specified element does not exist, the legend will be added to the web page's body.

  Global chart settings

-* `width`- width of the chart in pixels.
+*   `width` - width of the chart in pixels.

-* `heigth`- height of the chart in pixels.
+*   `heigth` - height of the chart in pixels.

-* `plotWidth`- width of the plotting area in pixels.
+*   `plotWidth` - width of the plotting area in pixels.

-* `plotHeight`- height of the plotting area in pixels.
+*   `plotHeight` - height of the plotting area in pixels.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

-* `title`- title of the chart.
+*   `title` - a title of the chart.

-* `titleX, titleY`- coordinates of the chart title.
+*   `titleX, titleY` - coordinates of the chart title.

-* `titleSize`- font-size of the chart title.
+*   `titleSize` - font-size of the chart title.

-* `showLegend`- whether or not to show the legend.
+*   `showLegend` - whether or not to show the legend.

-* `showPanel`- whether of not to show the instrument panel (gray triangle in the upper-left corner of the chart).
+*   `showPanel` - whether of not to show the instrument panel (grey triangle in the upper-left corner of the chart).

-* `transitionDuration`- duration of the transitions between any two states of the chart.
-If 0,no animated transition is shown.
-It can be useful to turn the transition off, when lots of frequentchanges happen to the chart.
+*   `transitionDuration` - duration of the transitions between any two states of the chart.
+If 0, no animated transition is shown.
+It can be useful to turn the transition off, when lots of frequent changes happen to the chart.

 ## Examples